Key Takeaways

 4. Context-Aware Logging to Gain More Knowledge: Access attempts, device information, and user identification are all documented in comprehensive logs.
 While using AI to provide real-time security insights, data-centric security principles guarantee that logs support compliance, threat detection, and forensic analysis.

 5. Widespread Encryption to Protect Data: Data is protected from unwanted access via encryption when it is in use, in transit, and at rest.
-In order to guarantee that data is safe even in the event that attackers manage to get past perimeter defenses, zero trust requires strong encryption algorithms.
+To ensure that data remains safe even if attackers manage to bypass perimeter defenses, zero-trust security requires strong encryption algorithms.

 6. Implement Zero Trust: By allowing users just the access required for their responsibilities, zero trust reduces risk.
 By doing this, the possible harm from insider attacks, compromised devices, and stolen credentials is decreased.